kachurovskiy/nanoels/h5/README.md

 ## Custom keyboard mapping

-Use https://github.com/kachurovskiy/nanoels/blob/main/h5/h5.ino#L115 to map the keys to your liking, uncomment a line in `void processKeypadEvent()` function to see on Nextion which key code your keyboard sends for any given key.
+Use [`#define B_...`](https://github.com/kachurovskiy/nanoels/blob/main/h5/h5.ino#L121) constants to adjust key mapping, uncomment [a line](https://github.com/kachurovskiy/nanoels/blob/main/h5/h5.ino#L2640) in `void processKeypadEvent()` function to see on Nextion which key code your keyboard sends for any given key.